 Apart from Selenium, many different web automation tools can be used solo or in augmentation to programming languages such as

 - cURL: Also pronounced as ‘curl’, this project provides a library and command-line tool to conduct network transfer protocols. libcurl supports cookies, DICT, FTP, FTPS, Gopher, HTTP/1 (with HTTP/2 support), HTTP POST, HTTP PUT, HTTP proxy tunneling, HTTPS, IMAP, Kerberos, LDAP, POP3, RTSP, SCP, SMTP, and SMB.

-- Apart from tools there also exists suites and online platforms such as an open bullet, which is specifically developed for such.
+- Apart from tools there also exist suites and online platforms such as open bullet, which is specifically developed for such uses.
 OpenBullet is a webtesting platform that enables requests inputs against any target webapp and offers multiple tools to augment the results.
 This suite is used for website scraping, data parsing, automated penetration testing, unit testing in combination with Selenium and much more.

-Just like the Selenium, even webdriver also has multiple options to choose from, for all related programming languages.
-For python, if you view selenium site-package for webdriver options (C:\Users\UserName\AppData\Local\Programs\Python\Python38-32\Lib\site-packages\selenium\webdriver) you can find that it supports multiple web drivers to work with for automation purpose, including android, blackberry for mobile applications.
+Just like Selenium, even webdriver has multiple options to choose from, for all related programming languages.
+For Python, if you view selenium site-package for webdriver options (C:\Users\UserName\AppData\Local\Programs\Python\Python38-32\Lib\site-packages\selenium\webdriver) you will can find that it supports multiple web drivers to work with for automation purposes, including Android and BlackBerry for mobile applications.